JAndritsch/mtgextractor/README.md

 ### MtgSet

-This class models after an MTG set and has the following attributes:
+This class models a set and has the following attributes:

     :name